pinecone-io/pinecone-ts-client/README.md

 ### List Indexes

-The list index command returns an array of index names.
+The `listIndexes` command returns an array of index names.

 ```typescript
 > await pinecone.listIndexes()